peterjohnlawrence/IntelligentGraph/README.md

 # Caveats <a name="caveats"></a>
 - Scripts are evaluated using the Python exec() function.
 This can open expose you to malicious attacks if you allow open access to your intelligentGraphs.
 - Is IntelligentGraph fully debugged and tested?
 No, but to the best of my abilities.
+- IntelligentGraph does not cache retrieved results, ensuring that no results can become stale.
+However this will come with a performance penalty in some cases.